Long gone are the days of paying 1 or 5 cents for clicks on Google Ads.

 The ads aren’t irrelevant.
 But to someone looking for “nasa voyager poster”, they aren’t the best fit.

-So in this case I might need to create a new ad group to target the search queries that don’t fit these ads.
+So, in this case, I might need to create a new ad group to target the search queries that don’t fit these ads.
+Or I can change the match type to show for more related queries.
 Or add I can add them to my negative keywords if I don’t have good results for these.

 #3 Good vs Great Ads